News

 Updates from Dr. Michaelanne Thomas

-Dr. Ben Zhang, co-advised by me and Dr. Oliver Haimson, successfully defended his dissertation, “Infrastructuring Data Values: An Ethnography of AI Production, Labor, and Data Marketplaces in the Chinese Datafied State,” in August, 2025.
+Dr. Ben Zhang, co-advised by Dr. Oliver Haimson and me, successfully defended his dissertation, “Infrastructuring Data Values: An Ethnography of AI Production, Labor, and Data Marketplaces in the Chinese Datafied State,” in August, 2025.

 Our co-authored article, “The Making of Performative Accuracy in AI Training: Precision Labor and Its Consequences,” led by Ben Zefeng Zhang, along with Tianling Yang, Milagros Miceli, and Oliver Haimson, was published at CHI 2025, in April 2025.